nathanwiens/ncos-sdk-apps/adapter_wan_status/readme.txt

 ===============
 Asset ID updated when 1000KB or more is transmitted within 60 seconds
 Example:
-WAN ACTIVITY: 🟢 - KB IN: X, KB OUT: Y
+WAN ACTIVITY: 🟢 - IN: xKB, OUT: yKB